-One day – Wednesday 2nd August – has been officially designated as ‘play day’ in Mid Ulster with 3 places offering free activities for children to celebrate play.
+One day – Wednesday 1st August – has been officially designated as ‘play day’ in Mid Ulster with not one but three places offering free activities for children to celebrate play.

-Helping to mark National Play Day, which this year celebrates its 30th anniversary and has the theme ‘celebrate play’, the events in Dungannon, Fivemiletown and Ballyronan, all focus on providing entertainment for children in an outdoor setting, with crafts, magic shows, workshops, face painting, treasure hunts and games among the activities lined up for children across the three locations.
+Helping to mark National Play Day, the events in Dungannon, Fivemiletown and Ballyronan, all focus on providing entertainment for children in an outdoor setting, with crafts, magic shows, workshops, face painting, treasure hunts and games among the activities lined up for children aged 3 – 10 years across the three locations.

 Many of our childhood memories are reminiscent of climbing trees, making dens, jumping in puddles, making mud pies, rolling down hills, playing with water, chasing, hide and seek, climbing.
 It will be no surprise then to learn that when children talk about their preferred play experiences, they more often than not cite outdoor play as their favourite activity.